ash-teach/dgl-204/docs/dgl204-2022fa/week-01.md

 1. Visit the [Kotlin Docs](https://kotlinlang.org/docs/home.html) site.
 Scan through the table of contents at right (open collapsible menus) and skim through any articles of interest.
 2. Visit the [Kotlin Docs Overview](https://kotlinlang.org/docs/multiplatform.html) section (Multiplatform is the first article in the section).
 Read at least the opening paragraphs for each article in the section (i.e. [Multiplatform](https://kotlinlang.org/docs/multiplatform.html), [Server side](https://kotlinlang.org/docs/server-overview.html), [Android](https://kotlinlang.org/docs/android-overview.html), etc.)
 3. Choose one of the articles in the Kotlin Docs Overview section to read in more detail.
 Choose something that interests you, or that you feel particularly compelled by.
 Read this article in detail and follow at least some of the embedded links to learn more.
-4. In a new GitHub repo do the following:
+4. In a new GitHub repo (based on [this template](https://github.com/nic-dgl-204-fall-2022/independent-kotlin-research), if you like) do the following:
     1. Write a brief summary - in your own words! - that summarizes the article you read in detail.
 A brief summary might be about two paragraphs of 3 - 5 sentences each.
     2. List five key resources (either internal to Kotlin Docs, or external) and provide a brief summary (3 - 5 sentences, in your own words) explaining the importance of each.
     3. Identify an open repository on GitHub (or other related service) that is related to your chosen article and that is written in Kotlin.
 Projects such as these appear in many of the articles in the Overview section, but for some articles you may need to dig a little deeper.
 Reach out if you need help with this.
 Write a short report including the following: